ziapeltagames/six-winters/docs/RULES.md

 ### Threats

 Along the right side of the obstacle are one or more threat icons, showing one of the six resources in the game.
 If there are *three* or more obstacles in play with the same obstacle symbol during the [**threats**](#threats) phase, the related threat track will increase.

+These threat icons are also important for unlocking obstacle cards and putting them into play.
+As the threat levels increase, more difficult obstacles with matching icons are unlocked as part of the [**unlock new threat obstacles**](#unlock-new-threat-obstacles) step.

+Occasionally, game effects will refer to an obstacle by the threat icons.
+For instance, "a military obstacle" or "a sorcery obstacle".
+An obstacle qualifies if *any* of its threat icons match the description.

 ### Effect